-Signing up for IKEA FAMILY is free and totally worth it.
+Signing up for an Ikea Family account is free and totally worth it.

 To stay up to date on current member-only offers in your area, check the store’s website before heading out on your next shopping trip.

-Thanks to the brand-new IKEA buyback program, it’s easier to trade-out and trade-up your IKEA furniture.
+Thanks to the Ikea buyback program, it’s easier to trade-out and trade-up your Ikea furniture.

-They’ll buy back “gently used” IKEA furniture by giving customers store credit.
-How much you get in credit depends on the age of the furniture, the condition it’s in and other factors.
-Some categories like dressers, won’t be eligible.
+They’ll buy back “gently used” Ikea furniture by giving you store credit.
+How much you get in credit depends on the age of the furniture, the condition it’s in, and other factors.
+Some categories — like dressers, mattresses, sofas, and outdoor furniture — won’t be eligible.

 3. Request a price adjustment up to 90 days after purchase.

-IKEA has, by far, one of the best price adjustment policies we’ve seen.
-Instead of the typical 2-week time period other stores offer, you’ll have up to 90 days to request a refund if an item you’ve purchased goes on sale.
+Ikea has, by far, one of the best price adjustment policies we’ve seen.
+Instead of the typical two-week time period other stores offer, you’ll have up to 90 days to request a refund if an item you’ve purchased goes on sale.
 That’s huge!

-6. The best time to shop at IKEA is Monday morning.
+5. The best time to shop at Ikea is Monday morning.

 I like to plan my shopping trips at the beginning of the week and in the morning when Ikea opens.
 The “As-is” section tends to have more items to choose from after other shoppers have made returns on Saturday and Sunday.
 And there’s way less foot traffic to contend with.

-7. Enter through the exit to save time at IKEA.
+6. Enter through the exit to save time at Ikea.

 If you know exactly what you’re after, plan ahead.
 Go online, find the product numbers for the items you’re after, and enter directly through the exit.
 In doing so, you’ll save a ton of time and money from impulse purchases.

 You can also check the availability of a specific product at your location online.
+They say their in-store stock availability is updated every few minutes online.
 This makes for zero guesswork when planning a shopping trip.

-IKEA products can be found on Amazon.com for up to half their original price.
-Search “IKEA” in the Amazon store and you’ll find about 10 pages of items ranging from hangers to lighting sold by IKEA.
+You can find Ikea products on Amazon.com for up to half their original price.
+Search “Ikea” in the Amazon store and you’ll find about 10 pages of items ranging from hangers to lighting sold by Ikea.
 Check it out.

-Note: If you’re a Prime member, you can get most of the IKEA products sold on Amazon shipped for free with Prime 2-day shipping.
-Try Amazon Prime for free here.
+TIP: If you’re a Prime member, you can get most of the Ikea products sold on Amazon shipped for free with Prime 2-day shipping.
+Try Amazon Prime for free for 30 days.

 If you like an item with a yellow “last chance” tag, purchase it ASAP.
 Last chance means an item will no longer be carried in the store in order to make room for new inventory.

-If you’re trying to get ahold of customer service at your nearest location, try calling first thing in the morning or later in the evening.
-I find I always get through right away around 7 PM at my local IKEA.
+If you need the parts faster than getting them by mail, which takes 7 – 10 business days, you can call your local Ikea store.
+I suggest calling first thing in the morning or later in the evening.
+I find I always get through right away around 7 p.m. at my local Ikea.

-11. Get an hour and a half of free daycare.
+10. Get up to an hour and a half of free daycare.

 Ikea’s stores are laid out like a maze, and it’s totally intentional.
 The layout forces shoppers to view every section of the store in hopes that shoppers will purchase more items than they intended to.